-Aggregation functions: properties and their visualizations Simon James, Deakin University
+Aggregation functions: properties and their visualizations Simon James, School of Engineering and Information Technology, Deakin University

 Aggregation functions (or aggregation operators) have particular application to mathematical problems including: multi-criteria decision making; connectives in fuzzy logic; group decision making; and rule based systems.
 Multiple numerical inputs, usually interpreted as satisfaction of criteria, degrees of membership, support of hypotheses and so on, are aggregated to give a single numerical output or result.
 We might consider astronaut candidates, evaluated against multiple or n-criteria; or the overall satisfaction resulting from an environmentally significant decision that affects n-individuals with differing views.